 All of that to say, there is still no shame in making resolutions on the first.

 If it helps you get through the winter and meet your goals, more power to you!
-As for the rest of us…maybe we’ll just hunker down with a good book, our citrus oils and set our goals in the spring.
+As for the rest of us…maybe we’ll just hunker down with a good book and set our goals in the spring.